 Your branding, front and centre

 From custom branded boxes to free plain packaging, ShipBob works with you to provide the unboxing experience you want.
-Unlike Amazon Multi-Channel Fulfilment, our logo will never be all over your packages.
 You can use custom inserts and marketing materials in orders, and we work with you to accommodate your brand.

 “We want to offer a custom experience for our customers and we can’t do that at a reasonable cost with Amazon.
 It’s difficult to have remarketing capabilities, there’s less flexibility, and everything has to be pre-packaged and pre-kitted.
 ShipBob has worked with us to develop technical capabilities so we can have any combination of our product offerings placed into our variously sized custom branded boxes.”

 Pablo Gabatto, Business Operations Manager at Ample Foods

 When researching ecommerce fulfilment options, consider ShipBob.
 We provide a lot of the same benefits as Amazon Multi-Channel Fulfilment, but also give you more flexibility and transparency.
 To learn more about how ShipBob can help you with order fulfilment or how you can switch from Amazon’s MCF to ShipBob, request a quote below.

 Amazon Multi-Channel Fulfilment FAQs